PrioritySoftware/PrioritySoftware.github.io/index.md

 In addition to the SDK reference, we've also included a tutorial to help you get started and demonstrate how it all meshes together.

-We also offer source code for a template application that uses Typescript, Angular and Ionic2.

 ## REST API

 Priority Software's REST API leverages the OData protocol to easily enable access to data in **Priority** forms.